 Disclosure controls are procedures that are designed with the objective of ensuring that information required to be disclosed in our reports filed under the Exchange Act, is recorded, processed, summarized, and reported within the time period specified in the SEC's rules and forms.
 Disclosure controls are also designed with the objective of ensuring that such information is accumulated and communicated to our management, including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding required disclosure.
 In connection with Silver Spike's amendment to its annual report on Form 10-K, management re-evaluated, with the participation of Silver Spike's then-current chief executive officer and chief financial officer (Silver Spike's "Certifying Officers"), the effectiveness of Silver Spike's disclosure controls and procedures as of December 31, 2020, pursuant to Rule 13a-15(b) under the Exchange Act.
-Based upon that evaluation, Silver Spike's Certifying Officers concluded that, solely due to the material weakness in Silver Spike's internal control over financial reporting that led to Silver Spike's restatement of its financial statements to reclassify its Public Warrants and Private Placement Warrants as described in the Explanatory Note to Silver Spike's amendment to its annual report on Form 10-K, Silver Spike's disclosure controls and procedures were not effective as December 31, 2020.
+Based upon that evaluation, Silver Spike's Certifying Officers concluded that, solely due to the material weakness in Silver Spike's internal control over financial reporting that led to Silver Spike's restatement of its financial statements to reclassify its Public Warrants and warrants originally issued in a private placement (the "Private Placement Warrants" and together with the Public Warrants, the "Warrants") as described in the Explanatory Note to Silver Spike's amendment to its annual report on Form 10-K, Silver Spike's disclosure controls and procedures were not effective as December 31, 2020.
 Based on the evaluation, and in light of the material weakness in internal controls described above, our Chief Executive Officer and Chief Financial Officer have concluded that as of December 31, 2021, our disclosure controls and procedures were not effective.